nietus/circuitos/README.md

-Circuits and codes for Computer Architeture 2's subject
+Circuits and codes for Computer Architeture 2's subject.